shahery/python-battleship-game/README.md

   [Back to top](#)
 # Credits
  ## Content
-   * The Idea of README.md file and the codes used for website were also learnt from [Code institute](https://codeinstitute.net)
+   * The Idea of README.md file and the codes used for game were also learnt from [Code Institute](https://codeinstitute.net)
-   * some codes used in game were taken from [Stackoverflow](https://stackoverflow.com/)
+   * some codes used for game were taken from [Stackoverflow](https://stackoverflow.com/)
+   * some codes used for game were taken from this tutorial video [Python battleship](https://www.youtube.com/watch?v=tF1WRCrd_HQ&ab_channel=KnowledgeMavens)

  ## Media
-   * The ascii art logo was taken from [Pexels](https://www.pexels.com)
+   * The ascii art logo was taken from [BATTLESHIP-ASCII ART](https://ascii.co.uk/art/battleship)

  ## Acknowledgements
    * My mentor who supported me throughout the project.